Gut microbiota: Development of enteric protection and immune system

-Microfold cells transfer antigens (Ag) from the lumen of the gut to gut-associated lymphoid tissue (GALT) via transcytosis and present them to different innate and adaptive immune cells.
+Microfold cell transfer antigens (Ag) from the lumen of the gut to gut-associated lymphoid tissue (GALT) via transcytosis and present them to different innate and adaptive immune cells.

 Gut flora in infants becomes similar to an adult within one to two years of birth.
 As the gut flora establishes, the lining of the intestines – the intestinal epithelium and the intestinal mucosal barrier that it secretes – develop a symbiosis with microorganisms.
 Specifically, goblet cells that produce the mucosa proliferate, and the mucosa layer thickens, providing an outside mucosal layer in which favorable microorganisms can anchor and feed, and an inner layer that these organisms cannot penetrate.
 Additionally, the development of gut-associated lymphoid tissue (GALT), which forms part of the intestinal epithelium and which detects and reacts to pathogens, develops during the time that the gut flora becomes established.
 The GALT that develops is tolerant to gut flora species, but not to other microorganisms.
 GALT also normally becomes tolerant to food the infant consumes, and the gut flora metabolites (molecules formed from metabolism) produced from food.

 The human immune system creates cytokines that can drive the immune system to produce inflammation in order to protect itself, and that can tamp down the immune response to maintain homeostasis and allow healing after insult or injury.
 Different bacterial species that appear in gut flora have been shown to be able to drive the immune system to create cytokines selectively; for example Bacteroides fragilis and some Clostridia species appear to drive an anti-inflammatory response, while some segmented filamentous bacteria drive the production of inflammatory cytokines.
 Gut flora can also regulate the production of antibodies by the immune system.
 One function of this regulation is to cause B cells to class switch to IgA.
 In most cases B cells need activation from T helper cells to induce class switching; however, in another pathway, gut flora cause NF-kB signaling by intestinal epithelial cells which results in further signaling molecules being secreted.
 These signaling molecules interact with B cells to induce class switching to IgA.
 IgA is an important type of antibody that is used in mucosal environments like the gut.
 It has been shown that IgA can help diversify the gut community and helps in getting rid of bacteria that cause inflammatory responses.
 Ultimately, IgA maintains a healthy environment between the host and gut bacteria.
 These cytokines and antibodies can have effects outside the gut, in the lungs and other tissues.

 A 2022 review indicated that various mechanisms are under preliminary research to assess how gut microbes may modulate vaccine immunogenicity, including effects on antigen presentation and cytokine profiles.